XC-/env2conffile/README.md

 # Usage

-Command line parameters:
+### Command line parameters:
 ```
+envFile:
+    Description: Variable file (dotenv-like).
+Used for additional variables and is applied AFTER filtering with varPrefix and varSuffix
 output:
     Description: Output target.
     Possible values: file, stdout, stderr
     Default value: stdout
 outputFile:
     Description: Filename and path of the file when using file output.
+Sets '--output file' automatically.
 renderer:
     Description: Renderer used to format the configuration.
     Possible values: json, yaml, handlebars